Skip to main content

 Environment controls

-• API base URL + routing prefix (e.g., /vX.Y/)
+• API Configuration: Base URL and active routing prefix (e.g., https://plus.legit.health/v1.0/).

-Operational constraints for Pro commissioning:
+Operational constraints for Pro commissioning

 Planned tests